 The only downside to the Weld Mount system is that the studs come in packs of 10, the adhesive is pricey (I like Weld Mount's AT-2010 for general use, \$44 for a 50-ml cartridge, which can bond 150-200 projects, according to the manufacturer), does not keep more than a month even in the fridge, and you need a special gun and motionless mixers.
-The whole setup will cost about \$115 to \$120, so if you only need, say, four fasteners, that's a bit steep.
-It's best for commercial users and big jobs.

-The Sea-Lect Designs stud on the left includes holes around the base to enhance adhesion.
+The whole setup will cost about \$115 to \$120, so if you only need, say, four fasteners, The Sea-Lect Designs stud on the left includes holes around the base to enhance adhesion.
 On the right, this DIY version is made from Garolite with a 1⁄4-inch bolt tapped into it to serve as the stud.